 Element | Description | Type | Required | Notes |

-id | The button identifier. | string | Required | Make sure it matches the one configured for the button on its configuration screen. |
+id | The button identifier. | string | Required | Make sure it matches the Identifier you configured for the button on its configuration screen.
+To find your button ID:

 Sample Request

-POST http://10.12.123.12/api/controls/console/button/activate
+POST https://10.12.123.12/api/controls/console/button/activate

 {